-Books/Monographs are collected in both cloth, paper and e-book formats, including sometimes more than one format for a given title.
+Books/Monographs are collected in cloth, paper, and e-book formats, including sometimes acquiring a title in multiple formats.
 Books that must be frequently updated (nursing/medical texts, computer manuals, test preparation materials) will generally be purchased in paper formats.
 The Library will work closely with program needs in relation to accreditation standards or requirements to provide the most current, up-to-date materials.
 Accompanying materials will be shelved with the book or kept within the book itself.
 No attempt is made to support research needs of faculty pursuing advanced degrees.

 Popular fiction, including some best sellers, will be purchased, as will establishedliterary works and new works receiving critical acclaim in the literary field, especiallythose works that support literature course offerings.
 An effort will be made to purchaseliterary prize winners.
 Some materials for lower level readers, such as award winners forhigh school and elementary level readers will be acquired.
 Also, some foreign languageitems will be purchased, especially in languages taught at the College.

 Foreign language materials will be purchased to support curriculum needs, provide basiclearning for a variety of additional languages and to support global awareness within theCollege community.
 Easy reader materials will be chosen with the help of faculty.
-A wide variety of dictionaries is included in the reference and circulating collections, as is a world film collection, much of which is currently housed in the World Languages and Cultures Center but cataloged in the Library catalog.
+Foreign language dictionaries are retained and included in the reference and circulating collections, as is a world film collection, much of which is currently housed in the World Languages and Cultures Center but cataloged in the Library catalog.
 An online language learning program is currently provided to the college community by the WLCC.

-Reserve Materials are items, both print and non-print, limited to a two hour in-library use.
+Reserve Materials are print and non-print items limited to a two hour in-library use.
 Any materials that are required or optional for student use may be put on Reserve if the general circulation policy would not allow students necessary and appropriate access to the item.
 Generally, Library copies of textbooks used in current OCCC courses will be placed on Reserve.
 Ordinarily, no more than two copies of any one title will be purchased for the Reserve collection.
 Faculty are encouraged to negotiate with publishers to obtain copies for the Library.
-Faculty may temporarily place their own personal copies on Reserve, if willing to have labels added.
+Faculty may temporarily place their own personal copies on Reserve, if they are willing to have labels added.

 Online article databases are core research tools in the Library and support the research needs of the OCCC curriculum.
 Licensed commercial, fee-based resources and databases, including periodical article aggregators, databases providing portals to specific subject areas, e-book collections, or other online tools will be actively selected.
 Criteria to consider for database selection include:

 Audiovisual Materials are purchased for use in classes and for individual use by Oklahoma City Community College faculty and students.
-Online, aggregated streaming video databases such as Films on Demand are core resources, serving students both on- and off-campus.
-Individual AV items are purchased also, as appropriate to meet student needs.
-The Library is committed to purchasing titles with closed captioning when available.
+Online aggregated streaming video databases are core resources, serving students both on- and off-campus.
+Streaming video is the standard access model for multimedia, making the availability of streaming databases essential.
+Individual AV items may be purchased, as appropriate to meet student needs.
+The Library is committed to purchasing titles with closed captioning, when available.
 Librarians will keep abreast of changes in technology and usage when deciding the format of a work.
 As equipment becomes obsolete and unavailable, the Library will consider replacement or reformatting of select items.
 All applicable copyright law will be considered when reformatting.

 Online article databases that provide full text articles are the linchpin of academic research.
 Since no library can subscribe to all periodicals, the OCCC Library relies on interlibrary loan as a supplement.

-Ongoing statewide budget constraints and low usage of print resources, has precipitated vigorous weeding and subscription cancellations.
-To supplement the online article databases, the Library will support a small browsing collection of general and local interest magazines and newspapers.
+Ongoing statewide budget constraints and low usage of print resources has precipitated vigorous weeding and subscription cancellations.
+To supplement online article databases, the Library will support a small browsing collection of general and local interest magazines and newspapers.

 The Library is very selective in adding any new journal, magazine or newspaper subscription.
 Each one requires a continuing commitment to the cost of the title, including maintenance, viewing and reproduction equipment, and storage space.
 The escalating costs of serials—exceeding the rate of inflation—also means that a regular evaluation of current subscriptions will be conducted.